linpengcheng/PurefunctionPipelineDataflow/README.md

 ### The unification with AOP

-Similar to sewage treatment plants, the inflow of sewage from outside is treated separately.
+Similar to in an industrial zone, there is a global professional sewage treatment plant, the input sewage is treated separately.

 - Warehouse
    - Two types of data (products) are stored